 According to the NHTSA, speeding killed nearly 9,500 Americans in 2019.
 This makes speeding—defined as either exceeding the speed limit or driving too fast to control your vehicle in unsafe conditions—a dangerous and reckless behavior.

 When drivers speed, they have less time to stop or slow down to avoid an accident.
 Speeding increases the likelihood the driver will lose control of their vehicle, which in turn increases the possibility of severe injuries and fatalities if a crash occurs.
 Speeding is considered a type of aggressive driving behavior and often results from:

 - Running late

-- Drivers feeling detached from their environments and therefore less constrained in the way they behave
+- Drivers feel detached from their environments and, therefore, less constrained in how they behave.

 - Complete disregard for others and the law